aayvazyan-tgm/dLock/README.md

 dLock is a peer to peer distributed lock manager.

 #Contribution
-Feel free to fork this repo and send pull requests.
+Feel free to send pull requests and fork this repo.

 #Installation:
 Simply add the .jar as a library.